apache/celix/documents/framework.md

 target_link_libraries(create_framework_with_celix_launcher PRIVATE Celix::framework)
 ```

-## Installing and starting bundles in an Apache Celix Framework
+## Installing and starting bundles in an Apache Celix framework

-Bundles can be installed and started using the Apache Celix Framework Bundle Context or - when using the Apache Celix
+Bundles can be installed and started using the Apache Celix framework bundle context or - when using the Apache Celix
-Launcher - with a config properties file.
+launcher - with a "config.properties" file.

-Bundles are installed using a path to a bundle zip.
-If the path a relative path, the framework will search for the
+Bundles are installed using a path to a zip file.
+If the path is a relative path, the framework will search for the
-bundles in the `CELIX_BUNDLES_PATH`.
-The value `CELIX_BUNDLES_PATH` default is "bundles", but can be configured using
+bundle in the directories configured in the framework property `CELIX_BUNDLES_PATH`.
+The default value of `CELIX_BUNDLES_PATH` is "bundles".
-framework configuration properties.

 Another option is to use framework properties to configure which bundles to install and start.
-This is done using run 7 levels (0 till 6) and bundles configured in run level 0 are installed and started first.
+This can be done by using the CELIX_AUTO_START_0 till CELIX_AUTO_START_6 framework properties.
+(note that bundles configured in CELIX_AUTO_START_0 are installed and started first).
 For a more complete overview of possible framework properties see `celix_constants.h`

-If the Apache Celix Launcher is used the framework properties can be provided with a "config.properties"
+If the Apache Celix launcher is used, the framework properties can be provided with a "config.properties"
 file using the Java Properties File Format.

 Framework properties to install and start bundles: